xiu-shi/Xiu-ML-Playbook-cultural-creative-shift-in-gaming-industry/README.md

 ## 🕹️ The Story Behind This Analysis

-This project was born from a personal observation: after a long and joyful history with gaming—from the simple fun of Nintendo in the 90s to the strategic depth of *Ingress* I found my passion waning.
+This project was born from a personal observation: after a long and joyful history with gaming from the simple fun of Nintendo in the 90s to the strategic depth of *Ingress* I found my passion waning.
 Upon returning to console gaming with the highly anticipated *Black Myth: Wu Kong*, I realized I was more captivated by the story's nostalgia than the gameplay itself.
 This led me to question whether my experience was unique or part of a broader trend.

 This analysis uses a video game sales dataset spanning 1980 to 2016 to objectively investigate this feeling, exploring the statistical evidence of a cultural and creative shift in the gaming industry.